100% automatique · H.264 · H.265 · AV1 · Windows · Linux · macOS

 It's an intentional design choice.
 Adaptive Encoder is calibrated to maximally preserve detail, grain and HDR metadata — even when the algorithm could compress more.

 For archiving a library, 8 GB of near-remux beats 5 GB of "acceptable".
-If you still want to cap file size, use --max-bitrate 5000.
+If you still want to cap file size, set a maximum bitrate in the encoding options panel.

 Yes.
 It's the default conversion in the tool.
 Profile 7 (FEL/MEL) is extracted with dovi_tool and reinjected as 8.1 in the output file.